sven-hash/docs/versioned_docs/version-stable/develop-with-nym/websocket-client.md

 The file `config.toml` contains client configuration options, while the two `pem` files contain client key information.

 The generated files contain the client name, public/private keypairs, and gateway address.
-The name `alice` in the example above is just a local identifier so that you can name your clients; it is never transmitted over the network.

 ### Running the native client

-You can run the `alice` client by doing this:
+You can run the initalised client by doing this:

 ```
-./nym-client run --id alice
+./nym-client run --id <client_id>
 ```

 When you run the client, it immediately starts generating (fake) cover traffic and sending it to the Nym testnet.